Hot topics

 Two major smart ring brands were hit with a big setback last week.
 The U.S. International Trade Commission (ITC) ruled that Ultrahuman and RingConn infringed on Oura’s patents.
 The decision blocks both companies from importing or selling their smart rings in the United States.

-For Ultrahuman, the situation is slightly different.
+For Ultrahuman, the situation is basically the same.
 While the ITC found the company infringed Oura’s patents, the Commission also granted consumer-protective exemptions.
 This means U.S. customers can continue purchasing and importing the Ultrahuman Ring Air until October 21, 2025, and accessories like chargers and the Ultrahuman app remain fully available.
 After that date, no new imports will be allowed unless Ultrahuman introduces a redesigned.

 The ruling also impacts Ultrahuman’s broader plans.
 The company has been investing in a new U.S. manufacturing facility since last year, but with imports banned after October 2025, that strategy will need to be reconsidered.